"

 5.2.6 Determine Gross Taxable Earnings, Net Taxable Earnings, and Income Tax Deductions

 Income tax is calculated on net taxable earnings; payroll software should have the correct rates and be able to calculate income tax deductions, factoring in the relevant tax credits.
 The CRA’s payroll deductions online calculator (PDOC) will also calculate income tax deductions, factoring in the TD1 and other deductions as provided.
+Quebec payroll will require both PDOC and WEBRAS online platforms to calculate statutory withholdings.
 Net taxable income can also be calculated manually, and the payroll deduction tables can be used to obtain the applicable federal and provincial income tax deductions.

 5.2.6.1 Gross Taxable Earnings

 Gross taxable earnings include gross income and any taxable benefits.
-Allowances and reimbursements may fall under the umbrella of taxable benefits, but if allowance or reimbursement amounts are not in line with what the CRA considers reasonable, these amounts will be considered taxable.
-Generally, if an amount provided to an employee is not to the employer’s benefit but rather to the employee’s benefit, these amounts count as taxable benefits.
+If allowances or reimbursement amounts are not in line with what the CRA considers reasonable, these amounts will be considered taxable Generally, if an amount provided to an employee is not to the employer’s benefit but rather to the employee’s benefit, these amounts count as taxable benefits.
 The taxable status of benefits, allowances, and, more rarely, reimbursements can be complex.
 An employer can obtain guidance from the CRA by calling the business inquiries line at 1-800-959-5525.

 5.2.6.2 Calculate Net Taxable Earnings